wi1helm/Quizlet-match-cheat/README.md

 Step 3:
 run the program and then go into a match.
 Do crtl-A and crtl-c and then let the code run

+The find cords file is there to find the cords of the cards if the corinades i use are wrong.